carnalito80/bgnews/src/markdown/post-15.md

  - The Ancient One

  ###Masterminds###
- - Nightmare (from the official description)
+ - Nightmare
- - Dormammu (speculation)
+ - Dormammu

 ###Villains###
-- Zealots (speculation)
+- Lords of the Nether Realm
-- The Fear Lords (speculation)
+- The Fear Lords

 ###Keywords###
-- Dark Memories (speculation)
-- Walking Nightmare (speculation)
+- Ritual Artifact
+- Astral Plane
-- Something new
+- Demonic Bargain

+###Schemes###
+- Claim Souls for Demons
+- Cursed Pages of the Darkholde Tome
+- Duels of Science and Magic
+- War for the Dream Dimension

 This expansion sure has potential, let's see what more info will emerge.
 And, as always, here's the offical description: